 Twitter compose button menu clicking, which launches options to either join Spaces, share photos or gifs, was an exclusive for the iOS app.
 According to the reverse engineer, Jane Manchun Wong, the button is coming to the Android app of Twitter.

-Twitter’s decision has shocked a lot of users, not only because Twitter is relatively late in doing so, but mainly because a lot of iOS users were not aware of the function of the compose button.
+Twitter’s decision has shocked many users, not only because Twitter is relatively late in doing so, but mainly because many iOS users were unaware of the function of the compose button.

 A few weeks ago, Twitter made its audio chat room Spaces available to Android users.
-The social media giant introduced a limited version of the app, which is the biggest rival to the Clubhouse app on iOS, back in January.
+In January, the social media giant introduced a limited version of the app, which is the biggest rival to the Clubhouse app on iOS.

-Since then, Twitter’s beta testing for the Android app had expanded to come to a close a few weeks back finally.
+Since then, Twitter’s beta testing for the Android app had finally expanded to come to a close a few weeks back.
 Twitter Spaces has a limit of 10 speakers, but the numbers of listeners are limitless.
 Additionally, Twitter had also introduced support for voice-based direct messages in India last month.

 With the compose button’s inclusion, maybe the design difference between the Android app and the iOS app could be merged.
 As mentioned earlier, the compose button for Android is still in its developing phase, so it might be some time before the new button gets rolled out across all Android devices.